Wivenhoe railway station

 Wivenhoe railway station is on the Sunshine Coast Line, a branch of the Great Eastern Main Line, in the East of England, serving the small town of Wivenhoe, Essex.
 It is 56 mi down the line from London Liverpool Street and is situated between Hythe to the west and Alresford to the east.
 Its three-letter station code is WIV.

 The station was opened by the Tendring Hundred Railway, a subsidiary of the Great Eastern Railway, in 1863.
 It has two platforms, a staffed ticket office, and is currently operated by Abellio Greater Anglia, which also runs all trains serving the station.

 It is a short distance from the River Colne at Wivenhoe quay and its car park is the starting point of the Wivenhoe Trail, a cycle track that runs alongside the river to Colchester.

 History

 Wivenhoe station was opened on 8 May 1863 by the Tendring Hundred Railway, which was worked by the Great Eastern Railway.
 From July 1879 its name was spelt Wyvenhoe; in October 1911 it reverted to the original spelling, Wivenhoe.

 A few hundred metres east of the station there was a junction for the single-track branch line to Brightlingsea.
-This branch was opened in 1866 and closed as part of the Beeching cuts in 1964 and the tracks lifted.
+This branch was opened in April 1866 and closed as part of the Beeching cuts in June 1964 and the tracks lifted.
 A bridge over Alresford Creek was also later demolished.